lrodero/cats-effect-tutorial/tutorial.md

 Let's not forget about async
 ----------------------------

 The `async` functionality is another powerful capability of cats-effect we have not mentioned yet.
 It allows to build `IO` instances that may be terminated by a thread different than the one carrying the evaluation of that instance.
 Result will be returned by using a callback.

-Some of you can wonder if that could help us to solve the issue of having blocking code in our fabolous echo server.
+Some of you may wonder if that could help us to solve the issue of having blocking code in our fabolous echo server.
 Thing is, `async` cannot magically 'unblock' such code.
 Try this simple snippet: